Bingezez/AdminPanel-Dev/README.md

 # AdminPanel-Dev
-Coding by python, RestFul API, Docker, use TCP.
+Coding by Python, RestFul API, Docker, use TCP.

 # Documentation